 - 1. Each College will send the relevant Chapter Chair and the Union President a copy of each initial appointment letter for each bargaining unit member along with a copy of the job description for the particular position.
-Thereafter, the College will send the Chapter Chair and the Union President a copy of any changed job descriptions for bargaining unit positions in a timely fashion. - 2.
+Thereafter, the College will send the Chapter Chair and the Union President a copy of any changed job descriptions for bargaining unit positions within ten (10) days. - 2.
 At the beginning of each semester, the Colleges will send the Union President a list of all bargaining unit employees by College with their titles, including those who were terminated, voluntarily or involuntarily, since the last list was provided. - 3.
 At the beginning of each semester, the Colleges will send the Union President a list of all the names and job titles of all temporary, limited status and interim employees, who were appointed or terminated by the College since the last list was provided. - 4.
-Each July, the Colleges will provide the Union President with an electronic file in a program mutually agreeable to both sides that includes the following data for all bargaining unit employees: - a.
-Name, title, grade, class, bargaining unit and current salary; - b.
+By March 1 of each year, the Colleges will provide the Union President with an electronic file in a program mutually agreeable to both sides that includes the following data for all bargaining unit employees: - a.
+Name, title, grade, class, bargaining unit and current salary;

+- b.
 Address of record and home phone numbers; - c.
 Full or part-time FTE status and percentage of FTE; and - d.
-Original date of hire within the Colleges and date of hire or appointment for current position.

-- 5. The Union agrees that it will similarly provide any information or data within its possession that the Colleges may request and which is relevant to the administration of the Agreement or necessary for the Colleges to otherwise carry out its legal obligations. - 6.
-All requests for information will be met in a timely manner.
+Original date of hire within the Colleges and date of hire or appointment for current position. - 5.
+The Union agrees that it will similarly provide any information or data within its possession that the Colleges may request and which is relevant to the administration of the Agreement or necessary for the Colleges to otherwise carry out its legal obligations. - 6.
+All requests for information will be met in a timely manner unless exceptional circumstances are present and documented.